When Did F1 Start?

 This careful balance helped create closer racing and let many builders use their existing pre-war cars.

 The 1950 World Championship season clearly showed this change in action.
 It included six major European Grands Prix and, more surprisingly, the Indianapolis 500.
-The Indy 500 did not follow F1 rules and was mostly ignored by regular F1 teams and drivers, but its inclusion showed the FIA's wish to build a worldwide series, even if it did not fully work at first.
+The Indy 500 did not follow F1 rules and was mostly ignored by regular F1 teams and drivers, but its inclusion showed the FIA's ambition to build a worldwide series, even if it did not fully succeed at first.

 The championship turned a loose set of races into a structured contest with one big prize: the title of World Champion.